S1ckB0y1337/TokenPlayer/README.md

 ```

 ## Compile Instructions
 To compile it yourself you will need to install the [boost](https://www.boost.org/) library, because it uses it for parsing and handling the command line arguments.
-Also you'll need to spcify the external library's folder on the project's settings.
+Also you'll need to specify the external library's folder on the project's settings.

 ## References
 - [Windows Access Tokens and Alternate Credentials](https://blog.cobaltstrike.com/2015/12/16/windows-access-tokens-and-alternate-credentials/)